oracle/node-oracledb/doc/src/api_manual/oracledb.rst

 Constants for :ref:`AqEnqOptions Class <aqenqoptionsclass>` and :ref:`AqDeqOptions Class <aqdeqoptionsclass>` ``visibility``.

-.. list-table-with-summary::  Constants for the AqEnqOptions Class and AqDeqOptions Class ``visibility`` Property
+.. constants-table::  Constants for the AqEnqOptions Class and AqDeqOptions Class ``visibility`` Property
-    :header-rows: 1
-    :class: wy-table-responsive
-    :align: center
-    :widths: 10 10 30
-    :summary: The first column displays the name of the constant for the visibility property.
-The second column displays the value of the constant.
-The third column displays the description of the constant.

-    * - Constant Name
-      - Value
-      - Description
     * - ``oracledb.AQ_VISIBILITY_IMMEDIATE``
       - 1
       - The message is not part of the current transaction.
 It constitutes a transaction on its own.